alttch/myval/README.md

 }
 ```

-Why does the stream object require Arc&lt;PgPool&gt;?
-There is one important reason:
+Why does the stream object require PgPool?
+There is one important reason: such
-such stream objects are static and can be stored anywhere, e.g. used as cursors
+stream objects are static and can be stored anywhere, e.g. used as cursors in a
-in a client-server architecture.
+client-server architecture.

 ### Pushing data into a database